Spring Training in Metro Phoenix: 30 Best Places to Eat and Drink Near Cactus League Baseball Stadiums

 Cincinnati Reds, Cleveland Indians

 Getting to Goodyear Ballpark, located about 20 miles west of downtown Phoenix, means making quite a trek for many spring training fans.
 Fueling up before you head out isn't exactly a bad idea, but if you prefer to grab a bite and a beer close to the park, you do have a few good options.
 Sports fans will probably know the name Dan Majerle, and the former Phoenix Suns player and coach owns a mini-chain of sports bars around town these days.
 You'll find the Goodyear location of his Majerle's Sports Grill just over five miles from the ballpark, and you can count on solid sports bar fare and cold beer on tap.
-For a similar vibe even closer to the park, there's also a Native New Yorker about two miles away.
-And if you're wanting a taste of something truly local, venture to local craft brewery Saddle Mountain Brewing Company, about three miles north of the stadium.
+For a similar vibe even closer to the park, there's also a Native Grill and Wings less than three miles away.
+And if you're wanting a taste of something truly local, venture to local craft brewery Saddle Mountain Brewing Company, just over two miles north of the stadium.

 13375 West McDowell Road, Goodyear